tomviner/blog/content/pages/about.md

 # me

 Python, Django & general nerd at large.
 Interested in almost everything.
-Team lead and senior developer at @hogarthww
+Former team lead and senior developer at @hogarthww

 # colophon